Dragutin Matić: Military service and wars (1910–1919)

 His son Blagoje Matić, journalist of Politika, later wrote:

 Matić also withdrew through Albania and was transferred on the Salonica front where he took part in its breakthrough and liberation of Serbia.
 At one point Matić was wounded near the village of Gruništa in southern North Macedonia.
-He came back in his village in 1919.
+He came back to his village in 1919.

 After the war and later life (1919–1970)

 Dragutin Matić returned home around Christmas 1919.
 After returning to his home village, he returned to his daily chores.
 He was engaged in agriculture, and he also went to work, working as a bricklayer and a potter.
 He went to work in Semberija, Mačva and Šumadija, and he spent his winters in his native Kaletinac.